zwldarren/LiteOCR/README.md

   <a href="README_zh.md">中文</a>
 </div>

-# LiteOCR - Quick Screenshot OCR Tool
+# LiteOCR - AI-Powered OCR Tool

-A lightweight OCR tool that uses large language models to convert screenshot text into Markdown format and copies it to the clipboard.

-> **Note**: The project is still in the early stages of development.
-The current version is a prototype and may have bugs.
-Please report any issues you encounter.
+This is an AI-powered OCR tool.
+You can use hotkeys to capture screen content, then send it to large language models for processing, automatically converting it into Markdown format.
+The processed result will be automatically copied to the clipboard, making it convenient for you to directly paste where needed.
 ## ✨ Features

 - **Quick Screenshot**: Use the hotkey (Ctrl+Alt+S) to quickly capture a screen area.